irajtech/techDaily360/_posts/2020-07-06-AWS-Mobile.md

 shortPost: "true"
 ---

-We always think that setting up an end-end architecure for a mobile application is a big task.
+We always think that setting up an end-end architecture for a mobile application is a big task.

-But with aws its super simple and it provides all the readymade components to put into use immediately.
+But with aws it's super simple and it provides all the readymade components to put into use immediately.

-Lets break down into 8 easy steps
+Let's break down into 8 easy steps.

 1. **Amazon Cognito** - It's an identity service provider